larsenwork/twin.macro/docs/prop-styling-guide.md

 ]
 ```

-But for longer sets of classes, use booleans to keep line lengths short:
+With longer class sets, use booleans to keep line lengths short:

 ```js
 const inputStyles = ({ hasDarkTheme }) => [